 I personally appreciate this dense compilation for featuring such logically organized information.
 This book binds theory and practice alongside other framework elements, allowing readers to grasp not just the "what," but also the "why" of SAFe framework's practices."
 Despite being comprehensive, the logical organization makes this a realistic read for enthusiastic beginners.

 SAFe Distilled should be used as an introductory resource for those who find the Reference Guide daunting.
-It is focused on providing the most important concepts of the framework, which is why its titled SAFe Distilled.
+It is focused on providing the most important concepts of the framework, including the SAFe core values which is why its titled SAFe Distilled.

 What makes SAFe Distilled perfect for beginners: